Pre-Medical and Pre-Health

 First-year science majors and pre-health program students enrolled in science courses have the option to live in the Science Integrated Learning Community (SILC), a residential community on the Rose Hill campus.
-Freshman science majors and pre-health program students occupy two wings of a freshman dorm.
-The freshman students living in SILC receive support and peer mentoring from the two science major resident assistants and peer tutors living on the floor.
+First-year science majors and pre-health program students occupy two wings of a first year residence hall.
+The first-year students living in SILC receive support and peer mentoring from the two science major resident assistants and peer tutors living on the floor.
 SILC brings together those students who are enrolled in science courses and want to quickly find a support network among their peers.
 Residents engage in science related activities and participate in events focused on concerns of first-year science students.

 Fordham students have ample opportunities to participate in undergraduate research programs with faculty and gain exposure to the most recent scientific development.
 Numerous students are active in research projects not only during the summer months, but also during the academic year.
 Many have presented their research at professional conferences and Fordham’s own Undergraduate Research Symposium, and still more are co-authors on scientific publications and contribute to The Fordham Undergraduate Research Journal (FURJ).
 In addition to participating in research projects on campus, Fordham students are also doing research at the Louis Calder Center (Fordham’s biological field station for ecological research), and other nearby locations including Memorial Sloan-Kettering Cancer Center, Rockefeller University, the Wildlife Conservation Society at the Bronx Zoo, the New York Botanical Gardens, Albert Einstein College of Medicine, St. Barnabas Hospital, and the American Museum of Natural History.